SelfExplainML/PiML-Toolbox/README.md

   }
   ```

-  "Unwrapping The Black Box of Deep ReLU Networks: Interpretability, Diagnostics, and Simplification" (A. Sudjianto, W. Knauth, R. Singh, Z. Yang and A. Zhang*, 2020) <a href="https://arxiv.org/abs/2011.04041">arXiv link</a>
+  "Unwrapping The Black Box of Deep ReLU Networks: Interpretability, Diagnostics, and Simplification" (A. Sudjianto, W. Knauth, R. Singh, Z. Yang and A. Zhang, 2020) <a href="https://arxiv.org/abs/2011.04041">arXiv link</a>

   ```latex
   @article{sudjianto2020unwrapping,